Paralympics day seven: Highlights from Rio

-(CNN)Welcome to day seven in Rio, with 54 gold medals to be won!
+(CNN)Welcome to day seven in Rio, where there are another 54 gold medals to be won!

 Today's headlines: